 Of course, don’t be afraid to change up the quantities according to your own personal preference.
 For example, if you like spicy salsa – add more pickled jalapeños.
 If you don’t live the spicy life – forego the jalapeños completely.
 Add more salt, less salt.
 More onion.
 Less cumin.
 It doesn’t matter.
 Salsa is like art, what is profoundly beautiful to one person, may look like a bunch of scribbles even a five year old could do to another person.
 And that’s fine.

 All we know is that the recipe we have included at the end of this post, is our new favorite salsa ever.
 We don’t even care about the fact that we can’t conveniently buy a good salsa at a grocery store anymore, because we can make something infinitely better right in our own kitchen.
 I don’t even need to mention the fact that it takes barely any time to make.

 In fact, can throwing a bunch of ingredients into a blender even be called a recipe? …I don’t even know.

 What I do know is that this is a seriously good restaurant-style salsa and I’m pretty certain at least some people would agree with me.

 Pin It!
 Real Restaurant-Style Salsa

-- Add the juice of the canned tomatoes, garlic, cilantro, onion, jalapeño, spices, salt and pepper.
+- Add about a third of the canned tomatoes, garlic, cilantro, onion, jalapeño, spices, salt and pepper.

 - Blend until all the ingredients is very finely chopped and combined.